artifactsofresearch/sawtooth/README.md

 038e883d98d698a********************f825629cc691bc7483994231f544bde
 ```

-As soon as Your node will be whitelisted on the network, it can get access to the blockchain.
+As soon as your node will be whitelisted on the network, it can get access to the blockchain.

 In case of successful join to the network you shall see in logs something like this:
 ```